 Reid Park Zoo Is A One-Of-A-Kind Elephant Ranch In Arizona

 We have several wildlife preserves here in Arizona, but you’ll rarely see elephants at any of them.
-But there’s a unique zoo in Tucson that lets visitors get up-close-and-personal with some of nature’s gentlest giants and observe their daily habits.
+But there’s a unique zoo in Tucson that lets visitors get up close and personal with some of nature’s gentlest giants and observe their daily habits.
 Reid Park Zoo in Arizona is a truly unique place offering unforgettable animal encounters with nature’s gentlest giants.

-And you don’t have time for a zoo trip, you can live-stream the elephants via the park’s Zoo Cams.
+For more information on Reid Park Zoo in Arizona, be sure to check out the Reid Park Zoo website and follow the Reid Park Zoo Facebook page.
+If you don’t have time for a zoo trip, you can live-stream the elephants via the park’s Zoo Cams.
 (And it’s not all pacaderms here, either — you can watch the Zoo’s giraffes, lemurs, and lions, too!)